-- 1. Inform parents about the school's emergency plan, its objectives, and the need for it; such information can be included in a school newsletter, local public access media, websites or other informational materials prepared for parents. - a.
+- 1. Inform parents that the school has an emergency plan, its objectives, and the need for it; such information can be included in a school newsletter, local public access media, websites or other informational materials prepared for parents. - a.
 Lists of personnel on emergency teams and their specific roles in a crisis should not be detailed and released to parent or listed on community information.
 Many of these lists include private information such as cell phone numbers. - b.
 The details of the emergency plan should remain confidential; care should be given not to publish evacuation routes, floor plans or other information that could be used by individuals seeking targets for predatory actions. - 2.
-Develop a school climate that nurtures relationships with parents so that they trust and feel comfortable calling school personnel to notify of a possible emergency. - 3.
+Develop a school climate that nurtures relationships with parents so that they trust and feel comfortable calling school personnel to notify them of a possible emergency. - 3.
 Develop materials that may be needed, including: - a.
 Drafts of letters to parents informing them of what happened. - b.
 Information regarding possible reactions to a variety of safety situations for use by parents as they talk with their children. - c.
-Steps the school and school district are taking to handle the situation. - 4.
-Develop a list of community resources which may be helpful to parents or helpful to the school in the event of an emergency. - 5.
-Identify parents who are willing to volunteer in case of an emergency and include them in preparation efforts and training.
+Steps the school and school district is taking to handle the situation. - 4.
+Develop a list of community resources that may be helpful to parents or helpful to the school in the event of an emergency.